wmbusmeters/wmbusmeters/README.md

 rtl433(ppm=17), to tune your rtlsdr dongle accordingly.

 rtl433:433M, to tune to this fq instead.

-rtlwmbus:CMD(&lt;command line&gt;), to specify the entire background process command line that is expected to produce rtlwbus compatible output.
-The command line cannot contain parentheses.
-Likewise for rtl433.

 stdin, to read raw binary telegrams from stdin.
 These telegrams are expected to have the data link layer crc bytes removed already!